(This page revised September 17, 2013)

 Collectible?
 Yes, but…

-Patriots are not so common as they once were, but they are not so rare as to be out of reach for the average collector.
-The Army and Navy versions are far more common than the Army Air Forces and Marine Corps; the latter two are distinctly rare.
+Patriots are not so common as they once were, but they are not so hard to obtain as to be out of reach for the average collector.
+The Army and Navy versions are far more common than the Air Corps and Marine Corps; the latter two are rather rare, while other versions are similarly uncommon.
 More difficult than finding them, however, is getting them into working order.
 Restoration is possible, but the filling system was not designed to be reparable, and for this reason there are few restorers working today who handle the Patriot.

 At one time, this description appeared, identically worded, on several Web sites.
-I copied it from the Fountain Pen Emporium; but it has since disappeared from that site, as apparently the pen it advertised was sold.
+I copied it from the now-defunct Fountain Pen Emporium site; but it disappeared from that site before the site was taken down.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to Tim Holl for the loan of his rare lever-filling Cameo Top Army Patriot.